yermanjulia/aim-game/README.md

 2. Timer selection
 3. Game screen

 Initially, the game welcomes the user and provides a "Start" button.
 Once clicked, the user is directed to a timer selection screen.
 The user can select a game duration (10, 20, or 30 seconds).
 When a time is chosen, the game screen appears with a countdown timer.
-The goal is to click on the circle as many times as possible within the selected time.
+The goal is to click on the circle as often as possible within the selected time.

 ## Files